I.A.1. Natural Science Requirement

 The student will be e-mailed a copy of an incomplete form submitted by the instructor.
 The form will present a detailed record of what work the student must complete, and the deadline.
 The required work must be completed within 12 months of the end of the semester, but shorter periods are encouraged.
 After the work has been completed, the instructor must complete a Change of Grade form to change the grade from an INC.

 Cornell students are permitted to take up to two semesters for a leave of absence during their course of study.
 You may want to discuss a leave of absence with your faculty advisor.
-When you have made a decision, you must arrange the details and take care of paperwork with a College Admissions and Career advisor.
+When you have made a decision, you must arrange the details and take care of paperwork with College Admissions and a Career advisor.

 Transferring within the College of Human Ecology is simply a matter of completing a Change Of Major form.

 Transferring between colleges at Cornell is more involved.
 You must formally apply for admission into each college directly with the college you are interested in attending.
 You should arrange to apply to other colleges directly with each respective admissions office.

 If you are interested in transferring into PAM, you should set up a meeting with the PAM Director of Undergraduate Studies to plan an appropriate schedule.